-- Recognize the history of public libraries in the U.S. - Analyze the role of public libraries in contemporary U.S. society. - Describe governance of U.S. public libraries including their missions, goals, and functions - Analyze the development, marketing, delivery and management of public library services and programs - Identify user and community characteristics and priorities and their effects on public library systems and services - Examine methods of evaluating public library systems, services, and programs - Examine the uses and impacts of digital information technology in public libraries.
+- Recognize the history of public libraries in the U.S. - Analyze the role of public libraries in contemporary U.S. society. - Describe governance of U.S. public libraries including their missions, goals, and functions - Analyze and discuss the development, marketing, delivery and management of public library services and programs - Identify and describe user and community characteristics and priorities and their effects on public library systems and services - Analyze and discuss methods of evaluating public library systems, services, and programs - Analyze and discuss the uses and impacts of digital information technology in public libraries.
 Course format: This is an online course delivered through BlazeView, Valdosta State University's electronic course management system.
 All course content will be delivered through BlazeView.
 Students will be required to conduct selected course activities independently at a public library.
 Required course texts and resources: